-he movie theater in Aurora, Colo., where 24-year-old James Holmes allegedly opened fire on July 20, killing 12 and wounding 58, is set to re-open in 2013.
+The movie theater in Aurora, Colo., where 24-year-old James Holmes allegedly opened fire on July 20, killing 12 and wounding 58, is set to re-open in 2013.
 Cinemark Holdings, the company that owns the theater, plans to refurbish and reconfigure it despite three lawsuits by people wounded in the shootings.
 They allege that the exit door that the gunman used to enter the theater should have had an alarm.

 THE WEEK'S AUDIOPHILE PODCASTS: LISTEN SMARTER

-- Why states should stop limiting the alcohol content in your beer
+- Why you should stop believing in evolution

 - 10 things you need to know today: August 21, 2014

 Subscribe to the Week